JamesSwinton/ag-grid-readme/README.md

 const api = createGrid(eGridDiv, gridOptions);
 ```

+> [!IMPORTANT]
+> For more information on building Data Grids with AG Grid, refer to our [Documentation](https://www.ag-grid.com/javascript-data-grid/getting-started/?utm_source=ag-grid-readme&utm_medium=repository&utm_campaign=github).

 ### Seed Projects

 We also provide [Seed Projects](https://github.com/ag-grid/ag-grid-seed) to help you get started with common configurations: